usablica/introjs-website/blog/2020-12-05-tips-for-more-engaging-product-tours.md

 ---
 slug: tips-for-more-engaging-product-tours
 title: 5 Tips for More Engaging Product Tours
+description: Product tours play a significant role in user onboarding.
+The goal of product tours is to make people fall in love with your product or feature.
+You guide them through this process persuade them to take action.
 author: Afshin Mehrabani
 author_title: Author of Intro.js
 author_url: https://github.com/afshinm